ocaml/dune/doc/stanzas/library.rst

 - ``(preprocessor_deps (<deps-conf list>))`` specifies extra preprocessor dependencies preprocessor, i.e., if the preprocessor reads a generated file.
-  The specification of dependencies is described in the :ref:`deps-field` section.
+  The specification of dependencies is described in :doc:`concepts/dependency-spec`.

 - ``(optional)`` - if present, it indicates that the library should only be built and installed if all the dependencies are available, either in the